Computer Science

 Associate in Science

-The Computer Science Curriculum provides a strong foundation for students interested in transferring to a bachelor’s degree in computer science or other computer-related fields.
+The Computer Science Curriculum provides a strong foundation for students interested in transferring to a bachelor’s degree in computer science or other computer-related fields or entering the workforce.
 The combination of theoretical and applied courses provides the student with the concepts and reinforces them with hands-on experience.
 The curriculum has been strongly influenced by the Association of Computing Machinery’s (ACM) guidelines for associate degrees in software.
 Students completing this curriculum will have knowledge in the following areas:

 • Programming language such as C++ and Java